ibm-cloud-docs/cephaas/csi-snapshot-ops.md

  ```
 {: codeblock}

-The requested storage size must be equal to or greater than the size of the original PVC.
+The requested storage size must be equal to or greater than the size of the original PVC at the point in time when snapshot was taken.

 * Apply the configuration with the command `oc apply -f restore.yaml`.